Battle of Corunna: Arrival of the armies before Corunna

 Moore had deployed his army to cover the evacuation by placing the main part of it on a ridge astride the road to Corunna, a mile and a half south of the harbour.
 A stronger position lay to the south but the British commander considered that he lacked the numbers to defend it properly and had to be content with placing outposts there to slow the approach of the French.
 The left flank was covered by the river Mero and the left and centre of the ridge was quite defensible.
 The western and lower end of this ridge was more vulnerable and could be swept by guns on the rocky heights of the loftier range opposite, and the ground further west consisted of more open terrain extending as far as Corunna which might provide the means of turning the whole position.
 Moore held two divisions back in reserve a little north and westwards in order to guard the right flank and to prevent a turning movement.

 On 15 January French troops pushed back the British outposts on the higher range and gradually took up position there.
 A counterattack by British 5th Foot was repulsed with heavy loss.
+This engagement took place on the Heights of Palavea and Peñasquedo.
 Soult sited his 11 heavy guns upon the rocky outcrop from where they would be able to fire upon the British right.
 The task was very difficult and it was night before the guns had been dragged into position.
 Delaborde's division was posted on the right and Merle's in the centre with Mermet on the left.
 The light field guns of the French were distributed across the front of their position, however the broken ground, sunken roads and walls limited them to long range support.
 The French cavalry was deployed to the east of the line.
 For the British, Baird's division formed on the right and Hope's the left, each deploying a brigade en potence with Paget as the reserve at the village Airis.